 Try it out: write a long comment and you should see the page warning

-you that the comment is too long.
-By the way, we might want to make it
+you when it grows too long.
+By the way, we might want to make it stand

 /comment.css